Armouring of a frictional interface by mechanical noise: Introduction

 \section{Introduction}

-We study systems in which disorder and elasticity compete, leading to intermittent, avalanche-type response under loading.
-Examples include an elastic line being pulled over a disordered pinning potential, or frictional interfaces ~\cite{Fisher1998,Narayan1993,Kardar1998}.
+We study a class of systems in which disorder and elasticity compete, leading to intermittent, avalanche-type response under loading.
+Examples include an elastic line being pulled over a disordered pinning potential and frictional interfaces~\cite{Fisher1998,Narayan1993,Kardar1998}.
 When subject to an external load $f$, such systems are pinned by disorder when the load is below a critical value $f_c$.
-At $f > f_c$, the system moves forward at a finite rate.
-At $f = f_c$ the system displays a crackling-type response described by avalanches whose sizes and durations are distributed according to powerlaws.
+At $f > f_c$, the system can move forward at a finite rate.
+At $f = f_c$ the system displays a crackling-type response described by avalanches whose sizes and durations are distributed according to power laws.
+This corresponds to a depinning transition.